Crimson-Genesis/arch-config/note/docs/rust.md

 Rust is a systems programming language that emphasizes safety, speed, and concurrency.
 Its syntax and structure revolve around key principles like ownership, borrowing, and type safety.
 Below is a detailed overview of Rust's syntax and structure.

+to start working just run "cargo new <project name>"

 ---

 ### **1. Basics**